ldsec/drynx/README.md

 * For more information regarding the underlying architecture please refer to the stable version of ONet `github.com/dedis/onet`
 * For more information on how to run our protocols, services, simulations and apps, go to [Running UnLynx](https://github.com/lca1/unlynx/wiki/Running-UnLynx)
+* To check the code organisation, have a look at [Layout](https://github.com/lca1/drynx/wiki/Layout)
+* For more information on how to run our protocols, services, simulations and apps, go to [Running Drynx](https://github.com/lca1/drynx/wiki/Running-Drynx)

 ## Getting Started